gaia-platform/GaiaPlatform/production/README.md

 1. Using docker and our `gdev` tool: this is what our TeamCity Continuous Integration servers use to build and run tests in a consistent "approved" environment.
 1. Using your own local environment:  this enables you to build outside of docker using your own environment and tools.

 The remainder of this document will focus on #2:  building in your own local environment outside of a docker container.
-For instructions on how to use `gdev` on your local machine, please see: [gdev docker build CLI](https://github.com/gaia-platform/GaiaPlatform/blob/master/dev_tools/gdev/README.md).
+For instructions on how to use `gdev` on your local machine, please see: [gdev docker build CLI README](https://github.com/gaia-platform/GaiaPlatform/blob/master/dev_tools/gdev/README.md).

-For instructions on how to setup your environment, please see our `New Hire Guidelines` document on our GaiaPlatform wiki.
+For instructions on how to setup your environment, please see our *New Hire Guidelines* document on our GaiaPlatform wiki.

 ## Build Instructions
-Create a subfolder `build` under `production` and then execute the following commands in it depending upon which set of targets you want to build:
+Create a subfolder `GaiaPlatform/production/build` and then execute the following commands in it depending upon which set of targets you want to build:

 ### Core
 ```